Vuvek/React-Test-Task/README.md

 # Contact Form App
-This repository contains UI of the Contact Form and It is fully responsive and required and phone validations are applied.
+This repository contains UI of the Contact Form.
+App is fully responsive,Basic validations like phone, email, message  are also implemented.

-# You can see the Contact Form Data in the console and Data is transformed accordingly.
+You can see the Contact Form Data in the console and Data is transformed accordingly.

 # Recaptcha is also implemented.